-The SportsCare Running Lab offers a variety of options to assist runners in achieving their running goals.
-All services offered to our runners are delivered by physiotherapists with a special interest in running biomechanics, running specific injuries and assessment of technique using slow-motion video analysis.
+The Running Lab offers a variety of services to assist runners achieve their running goals.
+All services are delivered by Physiotherapists experienced in running biomechanics, injuries and training programming.

 Individual Running Assessments